The JADES Origins Field: A New JWST Deep Field in the JADES Second NIRCam Data Release: Cycle 2: Deep Medium-Band Imaging with Program 3215

 We split the program into 5 visits, each with a pair of co-pointed MSA designs, one for the prism and one for the grating.
 Each visit contains 9 disperser/filter pairs, and each of these is observed for a 3-shutter nod.
 Each exposure contains 2 integrations for NIRSpec (19 groups of NRSIRS2 readout, \citealt{Rauscher17}, 1400 s each) as well as 2 integrations for NIRCam (7 groups of DEEP8 readout, 1375 s each).

 In each of the 5 visits, we perform 4 nods with the G395M, 1 nod with G140M, and finally 4 nods with the PRISM.
 These are paired with 6 NIRCam exposures of F162M \& F335M, 12 exposures of F182M \& F250M, and 9 exposures of F210M \& F300M.
-The total NIRCam exposure times are summarized in Table \ref{tab:exptime}.

-The exact pointings of the 5 MSA pairs are chosen to place a small number of $z>11$ candidates onto all of the designs, while providing pixel diversity for both NIRCam and NIRSpec.
+The exact pointings of the 5 MSA pairs were chosen to place a small number of $z>11$ candidates onto all of the designs, while providing pixel diversity for both NIRCam and NIRSpec.
 We keep the total spacing small, under 2$''$, as this increases the number of targets that can be observed on legal shutters in most of the designs.
 We also use the same position angle as 1210 (V3 PA of 321$^\circ$) and minimize the displacement of the two programs, to ensure high overlap of 14 filters.

-As of this writing, program 3215 is scheduled to be observed in late October 2023, essentially on the one-year anniversary of the Year 1 observations of programs 1210 and 1180 in this field.
-Because program 3215 has no proprietary period, these data sets will go public at nearly the same time.